Anshu255717/Calculator_project/README.md

 Simple Arithmetic Calculator
-A basic arithmetic calculator that performs fundamental operations including addition, subtraction, multiplication, and division.
-This project is designed to demonstrate the use of HTML, CSS, and JavaScript to create a functional web-based application.
+This is a basic arithmetic calculator built using HTML, CSS, and JavaScript.
+It performs fundamental operations including addition, subtraction, multiplication, and division.
+The project demonstrates the application of essential web technologies and basic JavaScript functions for user interaction.

 Features:-
-->Addition: Calculates the sum of two numbers.
-->Subtraction: Computes the difference between two numbers.
-->Multiplication: Multiplies two numbers.
-->Division: Divides one number by another.
+->Basic Operations: Supports addition, subtraction, multiplication, and division.
 ->AC (All Clear): Resets all input fields and clears the current operation.
-->Responsive Design: Adapts to various screen sizes and devices.
-->User-Friendly Interface: Clean and intuitive layout for easy use.
+->User Interface: A clean and straightforward interface created with HTML and styled using CSS.
+->Responsiveness: The calculator adapts to different screen sizes using responsive design techniques.
 Technologies Used:-
-->HTML: Structure of the calculator.
+->HTML: Provides the structure of the calculator.
-->CSS: Styling and layout for an appealing design.
+->CSS: Styles the calculator to ensure a visually appealing design.
-->JavaScript: Logic and functionality for arithmetic operations.
+->JavaScript: Implements the functionality and arithmetic operations of the calculator.